 Most seafloor mapping and GNSS software provide real-time monitoring capabilities.
-The quality of the GNSS should be monitored while mapping to ensure that the horizontal positioning falls within the seafloor mapping specification.
-Any deviations outside of the survey specification should be noted and included within the ROS (section 6.3).
+The quality of the GNSS data should be monitored while mapping to ensure that the horizontal positioning falls within the seafloor mapping specification.
+Any deviations outside of the survey specification should be noted and included within the Report of Survey (section 6.2).
 Maintaining a minimum QC requirement will provide data that is interoperable with many providers and uses.
 This integrity information includes (LINZ, 2016):

-- Sigma values or semi-major axis of the positional error ellipse are not to exceed 3.5m at the 95% confidence level. - The DGNSS correction age is not to exceed 10 secs. - PDOP is not to exceed 6 for recording and continued sounding.
-If PDOP is greater than 7 then surveying is to be halted until it improves. - The minimum number of observable healthy satellites being tracked during survey operations is to be 5. - The minimum elevation for SVs is to be 10° above the horizon.
+- sigma values or semi-major axis of the positional error ellipse are not to exceed 3.5m at the 95% confidence level - the DGNSS correction age is not to exceed 10 secs - PDOP is not to exceed 6 for recording and continued sounding.
+If PDOP is greater than 7 then surveying is to be halted until it improves. - the minimum number of observable healthy satellites being tracked during survey operations is to be 5 - the minimum elevation for SVs is to be 10° above the horizon.